 Governance, monitoring, and internal control

 To ensure transparency and a robust compliance program, regular status on the program, as well as findings derived from internal control and monitoring, are presented to the Executive Management as well as to the Board of Directors.
+Every quarter, the Board receives management reports about the anti-corruption compliance program’s performance, incidents and results of internal controls and monitoring, and thereby can ensure that required changes are made.
+Moreover, anti-corruption risk assessment are annually sent to the Board.
+The Board has oversight of the program.
 Terma’s Anti-Corruption Compliance Program is implemented and managed by Terma’s Head of CSR & Compliance, who is also part of Terma’s Ethics Committee reporting to the Chairman of Terma’s Board of Directors.

 Moreover, Terma’s internal and external whistleblower system, Ethics Line, as well as our internal case management system, Tell us your concerns, help us track, investigate, and respond to bribery and corruption allegations and incidents.
 Guidelines on appropriate investigation techniques have been developed to ensure quality investigations that are professional, confidential, and secure.
+Material findings of bribery and corruption from investigations are reported to the board.
 Read more about Terma’s Ethics Line here.

-The Anti-Corruption Compliance Program is updated annually based on feedback from training sessions, reports received in our case management and whistleblower system, as well as changes in legislation and best practices in the field.
+The Anti-Corruption Compliance Program is updated annually based on feedback from training sessions, reports received in our case management and whistleblower system, findings from internal audit and review of process, as well as changes in legislation and best practices in the field.
 Incentives are also looked upon to ensure that they do not inadvertently undermine our anti-corruption efforts and commitment.
 These updates enable us to close and mitigate possible gaps in the program and strengthen our compliance efforts and compliance culture.

 Risk assessment, due diligence, and training